ivanitlearning/AWS-Associate-Courses/SOA-C02/README.md

 * Compares your current settings with what you should have for best practices
 * Account level service, needs no agents to work.
 * Does cost optimisation, performance, security, fault tolerance and service limits.
+  * AWS Limit Monitor leverages on  Trusted Advisor's Service Limits track usage and issue notifications as you approach limits.
 * Mostly **not free**, except for **basic** or **developer** 7 core checks
 * Anything more requires Business or Enterprise plans